joneit/starlog/README.md

     }
 });
 ```
-The value of each key can be falsy or an object.
-The `listener` and `targets` properties are are subject to defaults
+Members' _values_ can be falsy or an object.
+The `listener` and `targets` properties of each `starlogger` object are subject to defaults
 (see [`options.listenerDictionary`](#optionslistenerdictionary), [`options.listener`](#optionslistener),
 [`options.targetsDictionary`](#optionstargetsdictionary), and [`options.targets`](#optionstargets)).